bienflorencia/hotspots-of-change/README.md

 > Grattarola F. (2024) A continental-wide decline of occupancy and diversity in five Neotropical carnivores. *Zenodo*.
 [DOI from Zenodo provided once the GitHub repository is archived].
 [Data/Code]

 > Grattarola F., Tschernosterová K., & Keil P. (2024) A continental-wide decline of occupancy and diversity in five Neotropical carnivores. *Global Ecology and Conservation*. https://doi.org/10.1016/j.gecco.2024.e03226

-If you use our underlying data, please cite the **source** data as well.